External members of Board Standing Committees

 Stacey Daub, Board Member

-Stacey Daub is Chief Executive Officer of the Toronto Central Community Care Access Centre (CCAC), one of the city's largest community-based health care providers known for its unique case management approach focused on the care needs of its diverse populations.
-Ms. Daub holds a Masters in Business Administration from the University of Western Ontario and is a graduate of the Advanced Health Leadership Program from the Rotman School of Business.
+Stacey Daub is Chief Executive Officer of Toronto Central Community Care Access Centre (CCAC) one of the city’s largest community‐based health care providers known for its unique case management approach focused on the care needs of its diverse populations.
+Ms. Daub holds a Masters of Business Administration from the University of Western Ontario and is a graduate of the Advanced Health Leadership Program from the Rotman School of Business.

 Derek Graham, Board Member

-Derek Graham is CEO, Executive Director of Manitoulin Health Centre (a multi-site, rural hospital which delivers care to the Manitoulin Island region of North-Eastern Ontario), a position he has held since 2007.
+Derek Graham is President and CEO of Manitoulin Health Centre (a multi‐site, rural hospital which delivers care to the Manitoulin Island region of North‐Eastern Ontario), a position he has held since 2007.

 Derek holds a Master of Business Administration in Health Care from the California College for Health Sciences, as well as diplomas in Health Care Administration (OHA) and Medical Laboratory Technology (Algonquin College).

-Derek enjoys a rural lifestyle, including boating and fishing from his home on Manitowaning Bay, part of the North Channel of Lake Huron.
+Derek enjoys a rural lifestyle, including boating and fishing from his home on Lake Manitou.

 Derek was elected to the OHA Board in November, 2010.